michaelvl/helm2yaml/README.md

 these moving parts, the resulting YAML should be retained similarly to how we retain the binary artifact from source-code compilation.

+By rendering Helm charts as part of the CI process, we make our Kubernetes blue-prints simpler because they are based on native Kubernetes resources like `Deployments`, `ConfigMaps` and `Service`.
+This introduces less moving parts in the deployment from Git to Kubernetes and thus improves stability of that process.

+> Make your Kubernetes blueprints as simple as possible, but not simpler.

 Kubernetes PodSecurityPolicies allow specifying policies for applications we deploy to Kubernetes.
 With CI/CD we try to 'shift-left', i.e. perform validation early and fail early.
 With Helm, the application deployment will not